finos/FDC3/docs/api/ref/DesktopAgent.md

 Publishes context to other apps on the desktop.
 Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever _User Channel_ the app is joined to.
 If the app is not currently joined to a channel, calling `fdc3.broadcast` will have no effect.
 Apps can still directly broadcast and listen to context on any channel via the methods on the `Channel` class.

-DesktopAgent implementations should ensure that context messages broadcast to a channel by an application joined to it are not delivered back to that same application.
+DesktopAgent implementations SHOULD ensure that context messages broadcast to a channel by an application joined to it are not delivered back to that same application.

 If you are working with complex context types composed of other simpler types (as recommended by the [Context Data specification](../../context/spec#assumptions)) then you should broadcast each individual type (starting with the simpler types, followed by the complex type) that you want other apps to be able to respond to.
 Doing so allows applications to filter the context types they receive by adding listeners for specific context types.

+If an application attempts to broadcast an invalid context argument the Promise returned by this function should reject with the [`ChannelError.MalformedContext` error](Errors#channelerror).

 #### Example